Biskra: The conquest of the city by the Turks in 1541

 In 1541, the Turks began their conquest of the city under the direction of Hocine Agha who defended the city of Algiers at the time and brought out the strength of Charles Compte of the latter.

 The Ottoman Empire remained in the city for three centuries until the French colonized it.

 French colonization from 1844

 After the French conquest of Biskra in 1844, the site was fortified to secure the area against uprisings.
 El-hadj Mohammed Esaghire Elokbi, as the successor to El-Emir Abdelkader, waged continued war against the French, attacking the French forces under Lamoriciere on 23 December 1847.
 Elokbi also opposed the Ben Ghana clan as well as Ahmed Bey's claim as ruler of Constantine.
-Resistance continued in the Ziban and Aurès Mountains.
+Resistance continued in the Ziban and Aurès Moufrntains.